kubernetes/enhancements/keps/sig-storage/6228-json-pointer-for-secret-and-configmap/README.md

 that different workloads each receive only their registry's entry as a projected file.
 With this KEP, each workload selects its subtree directly from the single source Secret, eliminating the derived Secrets and their drift.

+#### Story 3

+An identity provider is configured with a list of OAuth/OIDC connectors (for example, Google, GitHub, an internal IdP).
+Each connector's config is a JSON object with fields like `clientID`, `clientSecret`, and `redirectURI`.
+Instead of maintaining one ConfigMap per connector, the operator stores them all in one ConfigMap key as a JSON object keyed by connector name.
+Each connector instance selects its config via `jsonPointer` (for example, `/google`) and receives just its own config as a projected file.

 ### Notes/Constraints/Caveats (Optional)